What do my website statistics mean?

 - Connect to site from

-If your website has been reached from a link in another page, this URL will be recorded here.
-From this part of the statistics you can receive useful information which sites refer most users to your site.
+If your website has been reached from a link on another page, this URL will be recorded here.
+From this part of the statistics, you can receive useful information on which sites refer most users to your site.

 - Search Keyphrases and Search Keywords

 The list of keywords and key phrases that you have set in your pages and check the way they have been scanned by the stats engine.

 A list of the HTTP error messages that your visitors have received.
 For example, if someone browses to a non-existent page on your site, it will add to this number.

 - Log in to your online account portal.

 - The stats are behind a login for security purposes.
 If you need help with your login information contact your Support Team.